Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 patiently looked up their names to get the cabin number.
 Then she calmly

 called their room and handed me the phone.
-To my shock, they answered on the
+To my shock, Lynn answered on the

 first ring!!
 What was going on!?!

 I was relieved and exasperated.
 Lynn answered.
-"Aunt Lynn, it's time for me
+I breathlessly whispered, "Aunt Lynn,

 to get married!"